Testing for Food and Environmental Sensitivities in Pets

 However, I want to be clear that I use the GPH test as a starting point.

-However, I have yet to see GPH results without (or even with less than) 6 yellow imbalances.
-Even in puppies.
-This means that if your pet is alive and in this world (and drinking water, breathing the Los Angeles air, was birthed by dogs and cats that ate commercial kibble and/or is living among stressed humans), they will likely have some imbalances.
+This means that if your pet is alive and in this world (and drinking urban water, breathing the Los Angeles air, was birthed by dogs and cats that ate commercial kibble and/or is living among stressed humans), they will likely have some imbalances.

 Caveats to the GPH test (and all allergy tests):